-Attorneys working with ClassAction.org have reason to believe that some health insurance companies are wrongfully denying coverage for Harvoni for early-stage hepatitis C in an attempt to save money at the expense of patients’ health.
-The attorneys are now investigating whether class action lawsuits can be filed to help patients get the coverage they deserve.
+- Attorneys working with ClassAction.org are investigating whether some health insurance companies are wrongfully denying coverage for Harvoni for early-stage hepatitis C in an attempt to save money at the expense of patients’ health.
+It's possible that class action lawsuits could be filed to help patients get the coverage they deserve.

 Attorneys working with ClassAction.org would like to speak to patients who weren’t covered by their health insurance for the cost of Harvoni, the first known drug to cure hepatitis C.

-They have reason to believe some health insurance companies are purposely delaying coverage of this breakthrough medication until the patient has reached later stages of the disease in the hopes he or she will die or switch insurers before the company has to pay for the drug.
-The attorneys believe class action lawsuits could be filed against these health insurers, but first, they need to speak with patients who had this happen to them.
+They are investigating whether some health insurance companies are purposely delaying coverage of this breakthrough medication until the patient has reached later stages of the disease in the hopes he or she will die or switch insurers before the company has to pay for the drug.
+It's possible that class action lawsuits could be filed against these health insurers, but first, the attorneys need to speak with patients who had this happen to them.

 How Is Harvoni Coverage Being Denied, Exactly?

 Hepatitis C has five diagnosable stages.
 When a patient is in the early stages of the disease – that is, stage one through three – some insurance companies will deny coverage for Harvoni by claiming that the patient isn’t “sick enough” yet and that the drug, therefore, isn’t medically necessary.
 Yet, it’s only a matter of time until the patient progresses to the later stages.

 It is suspected that the companies’ real motive for delaying coverage of the drug – which can cost $1,000 per pill and may need to be taken daily for up to 24 weeks – is to avoid paying for it entirely.